Segmented Operations using Matrix Multiplications: Segmented operations in MMV-RAM

-The segmented scan algorithm, dubbed\footnote{SSCR stands for Scan, Scan, Compress and Revert.} SSCR (\Cref{alg:sscr}), shares a similar approach to the SCD algorithm.
-Similarly to SCD, SSCR performs a speculative scan of $\vecx$ and then a parallel compress to collect the last entries of each segment.
-In addition, SSCR requires a scan of the boolean flag vector along with a parallel correction operation that could be performed in the VCU (Lines 5-6 of~\Cref{alg:sscr}).
-We call the vector-only correction operator \emph{REVERT} (not to be confused with the $\vecrevspecs$ AC[0] circuit of Table \ref{table:vector_operations}).
-The worst-case work/step complexity of SSCR in the MMV-RAM model is the same as ~\Cref{alg:scd}, i.e., both algorithms can be implemented in $\OO(\log_s(n))$ steps, similar to~\Cref{alg:segmscan}.
+The Segmented Scan \Cref{alg:sscr}, dubbed SSCR (\underline{S}can, \underline{S}can, \underline{C}ompress, and \underline{R}evert), shares a similar approach to the SCD algorithm.
+First, it performs a speculative scan of $\vecx$ and then a parallel compress to collect the last entries of each segment.
+In addition, SSCR requires a scan of the boolean flag vector along with a parallel correction operation that could be performed in the VCU (Line 5 of~\Cref{alg:sscr}).
+We call the vector-only correction operator \emph{REVERT}, which takes as input $\scanx,\scanf,$ and $\vecw$, and it subtracts from each segment the last element of the previous segment.
+A simple (parallel) implementation of REVERT is the following:

+However, this slightly diverts from a ``pure'' MMV-RAM implementation since it requires to operate on different vectors in parallel.
+To overcome this, we observe that there actually exists an AC[0] circuit with size $\OO(n^2)$ which performs the REVERT operation, leading to the following result. \begin{theorem}[SCD \& SSCR] In MMV-RAM, SCD and SSCR (Algorithms \ref{alg:scd} and \ref{alg:sscr}) can be implemented such that they return the segmented sum and scan of $\vecx$ over $\vecf$, respectively, using:

+and $B\in \OO(\log(nM))$ bits-per-element to avoid overflow, where $M:=\max_{i\in[n]\}}|x(i)|$.
+Any vector-only MMV-RAM algorithm requires $\Omega\left(\frac{\log(n)}{\log\log(n)}\right)$ steps. \begin{proof} We start with SCD (Algorithm \ref{alg:scd}).
+We first execute a full SCAN on $\vecx$ to obtain $\scanx$.
+Then, COMPRESS$(\scanx,\vecf^-)$ is implemented in two steps.
+In the first step, we perform a SCAN on $\vecf^-$.
+Let $\scanf^-$ be the result of this operation.
+Now, let $\vecg\gets \vecmask(\scanf^-,\vecf)$.
+The non-zero elements of $\vecg$ contain the positions where the corresponding elements of $\scanx$ need to be written to form the vector $\vecz$, which is the final result of COMPRESS.
+To be able to perform such a ``GATHER'' step in constant depth, we can design an AC[0] circuit with all-to-all connections, i.e., size $\OO(n^2B)$, such that the element $\scanx(i)$ is written at position $j\leq i\leq N$ if and only if $\vecg(i)==j$.
+Given the vector $\vecz$, the DIFF operation can be straightforwardly implemented with an AC[0] circuit of size $\OO(nB^2)$.
+The required number of bits is given by Theorem \ref{theorem:unsegmented_scan_complexity_mmvram} for the SCAN operation.

+The analysis is almost the same for SSCR (Algorithm \ref{alg:sscr}).
+The first two steps are identical, since we are performing SCAN and COMPRESS.
+The only step that differs is the last one, which reverts the speculation.
+This can be implemented, for example, with an all-to-all communication as in the GATHER step above, with $\OO(n^2B)$ size and constant depth. \end{proof} \end{theorem}